VincentByrne/labMoviesApp/README.md

 *Upcoming Movies Page*: View movies that are soon to be released.
 *Popular Movies Page**: Browse movies that are currently popular *Top Rated Movies Page*: View highest rated movies on TMDB *Add Review Page**: Write reviews for movies that you have added to your favourites list.
+*Actor Details Page*: View actor biography and information - can't navgate yet.

 ## Technical Stack
 - **React 18** with TypeScript